The Bankrate promise

 Should you cancel a new credit card?

 You can’t decline a credit card after being accepted, but you can always cancel your new credit card if you don’t want the new credit account.
-Canceling a new credit card might be the right move if you are worried about going into debt that you can’t pay off.
+Canceling a new credit card might be the right move if you’re worried about going into debt you can’t pay off.
 In other cases, canceling your brand-new credit card might not be the wisest choice.

 Canceling your new line of credit will reduce the total amount of credit available to you, which could have a negative effect on your credit score.
 Since 30 percent of your FICO credit score is based on your credit utilization ratio (defined as the ratio of your available credit to your current debts), adding a new credit card could lower your credit utilization ratio and improve your credit score.